 \section{Cartan subalgebra and root system of $G$ when $\delta(G)=1$}

-We use the same notation as in previous sections.
-In Subsections \ref{section5.1ss20} - \ref{section5.3pl}, we assume that $G$ has compact center with $\delta(G)=1$.
+We use the same notation as in Section \ref{section2} \& Subsection \ref{subsection4.1paris}.
+In Subsections \ref{section5.1ss20} - \ref{section5.3pl}, we always assume that $G$ is connected linear real reductive Lie group with compact center and with $\delta(G)=1$.
 But, as we will see in Remark \ref{rm:important}, the constructions and results in these subsections are still true (most of them are trivial) if $U$ is compact and if $G$ has noncompact center with $\delta(G)=1$.

-Subsection \ref{section5.4} is independent from other subsections, where we introduce a generalized Kirillov formula for compact Lie groups by specializing a result of Duflo, Heckman and Vergne \cite[Theorem (7)]{DufloHeckmanVergne1984}.
+Subsection \ref{section5.4} is independent from other subsections, where we introduce a generalized Kirillov formula for compact Lie groups.

 Recall that $T$ is a maximal torus of $K$ with Lie algebra $\kt\subset \kk$, and that $\kb\subset \pp$ is defined in \eqref{eq:defofb}.
 Since $\delta(G)=1$, then $\kb$ is $1$-dimensional.
 We now fix a vector $a_{1}\in \kb$, $|a_{1}|=1$.
 Recall that $\kh=\kb\oplus\kt$ is a Cartan subalgebra of $\g$.
 Let $h^{\g_{\C}}$ be the Hermitian product on $\g_\C$ induced by the scalar product $-B(\cdot,\theta\cdot)$ on $\g$.